Images Depict Mature Plants

 Magnolia Butterflies Trees for Sale Online

-The Butterfly Magnolia Tree is one of the most sought-after of the magnolias.
+The Butterfly Magnolia Tree is one of the most sought-after magnolias.
 Its rare yellow flowers open before the green leaves emerge in the spring growing season, and have a unique tulip shape.
 Magnolia Butterflies are typically grown as a mid-sized specimen tree that is sure to impress.

 This small flowering tree grows in an upright pyramidal habit and grows from a single trunk.
 Hardy in zones 5 to 9, this yellow-flowered magnolia grows well in cool and hot climates.
 However, this tree doesn't thrive in extremely cold-hardy climates.

-Magnolia Butterflies reach heights of 20 feet tall, and it's spring flowers bloom in full sun to part shade.
+Magnolia Butterflies reach heights of 20 feet tall, and their spring flowers bloom in full sun to part shade.
 Add a pop of color to your lawn or garden with Butterflies Magnolia's vibrant blooms that sit atop of its bare branches.
 This small deciduous tree's smooth silver-gray bark provides year-round interest even during the winter months and quite easy to grow.
-Magnolia Butterflies is drought tolerant tree and doesn't have many problems with pests or diseases.
+Magnolia Butterflies is a drought-tolerant tree and doesn't have any problems with pests or diseases.

 |Mature Height:||20 to 25 Feet|